UCSD-E4E/ASM_Classification/src/utils/inference.md

 4. If after pt 2. expected output in pt.3 is not observed please perform same copy operation again (NOTE: Do not remove the file, run the same cp command with same file again)

 If facing any issues during testing please reach out to Anisha Pal on slack.

+##ERROR
+Script crashing -> Fix this , see what's the issue